tmc3221/HuddleBot/README.md

 Here’s how it works:

-1. **Data Collection**: Huddle-Bot pulls data from a wide variety of sources, including player stats, performance trends, and injury updates.
+1. **Data Collection**: Huddle-Bot pulls data from a wide variety of sources, including player stats, opponents stats, performance trends, and injury updates.
 2. **Data Analysis**: Using machine learning algorithms, the tool processes historical and real-time data to provide accurate projections.
-3. **Projections**: The system generates lineup recommendations and predictions, including risk assessments for various player choices.
+3. **Projections**: The system generates a prediction for the player's fantasy output.
-4. **Optimization**: By learning from each season, Huddle-Bot becomes smarter, providing more accurate results over time.
+4. **Optimization**: By learning from each game, Huddle-Bot becomes smarter, providing more accurate results over time.

 ---